bmfbp/bmfbp/USAGE.md

+   # executables are placed in BINDIR
+   # ensure the BINDIR is on your PATH

 0. # to make grash
    $ cd vsh/grash
-   # executable is placed in BINDIR
    $ make

 1. # to make and run sample using gprolog (gnu prolog)
    $ cd vsh/pl_vsh
    $ ./grun
-   # executables are placed in "BINDIR" (~/bin)
    $ ./run

+2. # to make and run svg vsh
+   # this uses lisp to read the parsed svg file and convert it to prolog
+   # this uses #1. (above), run steps 0 and 1 first

-2. # to make and run sample using SBCL and buildapp
+3. # to make and run sample using SBCL and buildapp
    # (make sure that buildapp and sbcl are installed, see docs/usage)
    $ make
-   # executables are placed in "BINDIR" (~/bin)